Azzamo-net/ban-api/README.md

 - **IP Address Management**: Add and remove IP addresses with optional ban reasons.
 - **Word Blacklisting**: Add and remove blacklisted words or phrases.
 - **Temporary Bans**: Temporarily ban public keys for a specified duration.
+- **Moderator Management**: Add, remove, and list moderator keys.
+Moderators can manage bans using their keys.
 - **Data Export/Import**: Export and import all blocked data to/from text files.
 - **Rate Limiting**: Apply rate limiting to all endpoints.
 - **Interactive API Documentation**: Access interactive API documentation via Swagger UI.